aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/get-cells-properties/get-last-cell-of-excel-worksheet/_index.md

 type: docs
 url: /get-last-cell-of-excel-worksheet/
 weight: 30
-keywords: "Aspose.Cells Cloud, Excel API, get end cell, last cell worksheet, REST API"
+keywords: "Aspose.Cells, Excel API, get last cell, spreadsheet, cloud"
 description: "Retrieve the address of the end cell of an Excel worksheet using Aspose.Cells Cloud REST API v4.0.
 Includes request details, cURL example, JSON response, and SDK samples."
 ArticleTitle: "Get End Cell of an Excel Worksheet – Aspose.Cells Cloud API v4.0"
 ---

 This REST API returns the **endcell** of an Excel worksheet when the `cellOrMethodName` parameter is set to `endcell`.

+**Overview**
+The **Get Last Cell** operation returns the address of the last used cell in a specified worksheet.
+It is useful for determining the effective data range of a sheet without scanning the entire workbook.

 - **cURL Example.**